Tuesday, November 7, 2017, 10:30 AM – 11:45 AM

 Death is a topic that is often avoided; however, it is an experience that has effected more than 95% of Florida youth involved in the Juvenile Justice system.
 Through this workshop, participants will learn how to examine common children grief reactions, identify what trauma is and the various trauma exposures common with at-risk youth, examine trauma responses and complications that can affect the grieving process, and explore the trauma-informed care approach model.

-Implementing Restorative Practices into our Interactions
+Implementing Restorative Practices into our Interactions and Programs

 - Janelle King, Restorative Practices Specialist